Abundant Art is a cross-arts platform celebrating intercultural creative practice among diverse communities.

 Volunteer Writers:

-With Abundant Art's Volunteer Writing Programme, for student and graduate art-lovers alike, we encourage them to visit a variety of what the London culture and entertainment scene has to offer with wider access to the UK and international arts, innovative creations and cutting edge productions.
+The programme encourages emerging writers to visit a variety of what the UK culture and entertainment scene has to offer with wider access to international arts, innovative creations and cutting edge productions.

 Meet our vibrant team of volunteer writers below!